mungosmaximus/odin-recepies/README.md

-This is just a simple practice of basic HTML usage.
+This is just a simple practice of basic HTML and CSS usage.